Charles XIV John: Offer of the Swedish throne

-In 1810, Bernadotte was about to enter his new post as governor of Rome when he was unexpectedly elected the heir-presumptive to King Charles XIII of Sweden.
+In 1810, Bernadotte was about to enter his new post as governor of Rome when he was unexpectedly elected Crown Prince to King Charles XIII of Sweden.
 The problem of Charles's successor had been acute almost from the time he had ascended the throne a year earlier.
 He was 61 years old and in poor health.
 He was also childless; Queen Charlotte had given birth to two children who had died in infancy, and there was no prospect of her bearing another child.
 Soon after his coronation, the king had adopted a Danish prince, Charles August, who had died just a few months after his arrival.
-Despite the fact that Napoleon favored his ally Danish King Frederick VI, Danish Prince Frederick Christian initially had the most support to become the Swedish Crown Prince.
+Despite the fact that Napoleon favored his ally, King Frederick VI of Denmark, the Danish Prince Frederick Christian of Sonderburg-Augustenburg initially had the most support to become the Swedish Crown Prince.